-- (a) the agent has actual authority to engage in the transaction; - (b) the agent does not have, at the time of the transaction, actual notice of the termination or revocation of the power of attorney, or notice of any facts indicating that the power of attorney has been terminated or revoked; - (c) if the power of attorney is one which terminates upon the principal's incapacity, the agent does not have, at the time of the transaction actual notice of the principal's incapacity, or notice of any facts indicating the principal's incapacity.
+- (a) the agent has actual authority to engage in the transaction; - (b) the agent does not have, at the time of the transaction, actual notice of the termination or revocation of the power of attorney, or notice of any facts indicating that the power of attorney has been terminated or revoked; - (c) if the power of attorney is one which terminates upon the principal's incapacity, the agent does not have, at the time of the transaction actual notice of the principal's incapacity, or notice of any facts indicating the principal's incapacity; - (d) the agent does not have, at the time of the transaction, actual notice that the power of attorney has been modified in any way that would affect the ability of the agent to engage in the transaction, or notice of any facts indicating that the power of attorney has been so modified.

-3. The provisions of subdivision (2) are not applicable to any third party who had actual notice that the power of attorney had terminated or been revoked prior to the transaction.
+3. The attestation of the agent pursuant to subdivision (2) of this section is not effective as to any third party who had actual notice that the power of attorney had terminated or been revoked prior to the transaction.